H-Studio logo

 • Database instances in defined geographic regions for customers with data residency requirements — particularly relevant for public-sector buyers and financial services.

-• Tenant-level audit logs that record without gaps who accessed which data and when.
+• Tenant-level audit logs that make it traceable who accessed which data and when.
+See auditable architecture, including the right-to-erasure caveat for immutable logs.

-• Automated compliance tests in the CI/CD pipeline that ensure new deployments don't introduce isolation gaps.
+• Automated compliance tests in the CI/CD pipeline that help catch isolation gaps before deployment.

-Tenancy isolation has to be understood as core architecture and implemented from the start, not as a late add-on.
+Tenancy isolation should be treated as core architecture and planned from the start, not as a late add-on.
 Teams that treat compliance as a feature to be added later significantly underestimate the structural effort.
-Retrofitting full tenant isolation into a running SaaS system usually means a partial rewrite of the data access layer, costing weeks to months.
+Retrofitting stronger tenant isolation into a running SaaS system usually means a partial rewrite of the data access layer, costing weeks to months.

 From architecture to scaling strategy